Space

 National Security

-The 2019 Annual Threat Assessment from the U.S. Director of National Intelligence predicted that “commercial space services would continue to expand; countries – including U.S. adversaries and strategic competitors – would become more reliant on space services for civil and military needs, and China and Russia would field new counterspace weapons intended to target U.S. and allied space capabilities.”
-Below are other highlights from the 2019 assessment:
+The national security implications of space are taking place in a rapidly shifting geopolitical landscape.
+Back in 2019 the Annual Threat Assessment from the U.S. Director of National Intelligence predicted that “commercial space services would continue to expand; countries – including U.S. adversaries and strategic competitors – would become more reliant on space services for civil and military needs, and China and Russia would field new counterspace weapons intended to target U.S. and allied space capabilities.”
+Here are other highlights from the 2019 assessment:

 Adversary Use of Space